What happens when I leave the UK?

 Students who are eligible to take out a UK student loan have to make repayments through the UK tax system, in the same way as any other UK student borrower.
 See our student loans section for further information on how student loans are repaid.

 Students who go abroad can no longer make loan repayments via the UK tax system.
 This means that if you received a UK student loan and you leave the UK for more than three months after finishing your course you must inform the SLC.
 The SLC will take over the collection of the repayments.

 It is important for students to take note of the repayment threshold relevant to the country to which they are going, as it is not necessarily the same as the UK threshold (2019/20 £18,935 per annum for Plan 1 loans and £25,725 for Plan 2 loans).
 From 2019/20, postgraduate loans are also collected at 6% of earnings above £21,000 per year.
 Thresholds vary according to comparison calculations between the cost of living in the UK and the other country.
 The SLC repayment website gives the thresholds.

 Similarly, if you have been living abroad and return to the UK for three months or more, you should let the SLC know.
 This is important because if you find employment in the UK, you might need to start making repayments via the UK tax system again and you will need to cancel any separate arrangements that you have made with the SLC.

-There is more information in the student loans section of this website.
+There is more information in the student loans section.